AntonioCarlini/k8s-via-vagrant/README.md

 * The temporary cluster hosts file is not deleted (deleting it seems to upset vagrant).

-* It would be more conveneint to determine the main host network interface automatically.
+* It would be more convenient to determine the main host network interface automatically.